marykubinski/kubinski-portfolio/Final-Project-Part-One.md

 ## Method and Medium

 I plan to complete the final deliverable for my project using Shorthand.
-Some of the essential visuals will be charts showing...
+This will be my first experience using Shorthand, but I believe the in-class demonstration will be a helpful starting point.
+In addition to the charts mentioned in the above outline and sketches, I plan to incorporate call out statistics and images.
+Policing and police training, as a sensitive and highly-debated issue in policy and local politics, has powerful images that I hope to find on Unsplash.
+I plan to hold colors constant throughout the presentation that match the mood of the serious topic, but still allow for key data points to be highlighted.

 My first step will be to review, clean, and aggregate data.
 The fatal police shooting and police scorecard are disaggregated to the individual incidence level.
+This disaggregated data will be applicable to maps with point and gradient features.
+However, to create summary statistics that are easily interpreted in a chart, I anticipate a need to clean data and create additional categorical variables of interest for grouping.
+Additionally, the Police1 survey and DOJ report are both available only in PDF format.
+For the DOJ document, I plan to use Tabula to extract the tables.
+For the survey, only already visualized data is available, so I will need to create spreadsheets of the results by hand.

 At this time, I plan to  build some charts using Tableau, Flourish, and possible ggplot in R. I intend to build as many as I can with Tableau, since one of my goals in this course is to become more familiar with Tableau.
 I plan to make one or two maps for the project and feel confident this can be done in Tableau, following the class tutorial.
 I have found Flourish to be more intuitive, especially for interactive charts and graphs.
-I may decide to switch to R/ggplot if I encounter challenges working with large datasets.
+I may also decide to switch to R/ggplot if I encounter challenges working with large datasets.

+## Sources

+"Findings."
+The Stanford Open Policing Project.
+Accessed November 15, 2021. https://openpolicing.stanford.edu/findings/

+Levenson, Michael.
+“Pulled over: What to Know about Deadly Police Traffic Stops.”
+The New York Times.
+The New York Times, October 31, 2021. https://www.nytimes.com/2021/10/31/us/police-killings-traffic-stops-takeaways.html.